subquery/documentation/docs/run_publish/references.md

 ```

 Note that once you use this flag, removing it won't mean that it will point to another database.
 To repoint to another database you will have to create a NEW database and change the env settings to this new database.
 In other words, "export DB_DATABASE=<new_db_here>".

-### --force-clean

-This flag forces the project schemas and tables to be regenerated, helpful to use when iteratively developing graphql schemas such that new runs of the project are always working with a clean state.
-Note that this flag will also wipe all indexed data.

 ### --db-schema